johunt89/johunt89/README.md

 <summary>
 📄 About Me:</summary>
 I spent many years with a successful career in retail management.
 During the pandemic the line of work changed drastically and I decided it was time for me to make a career change.
 Computers have always been a big interest and hobby for me.
 I have always been interested in how things work.
 When MySpace was the big social media thing I found myself digging in to figure out how to have the coolest looking profile possible (I was really cool).
 After graduating from college the first time I spent many years managing hardware & software repair businesses.
 I think with my work experience and knowledge I have a unique perspective that will enable me to be successful in my transition to a new career.

  <br/><br/>

  I have a Business diploma and I am currently a Computer Programming and Analysis (co-op) student who expects to graduate with honors in 2023.

  <br/>

 </details>

 <details>
 <summary>
 👀 I’m interested in employment opportunities:</summary>
 I am located in the Niagara Region.
-I am interested in opportunties within the Niagara Region or that offer WFH.
+I am interested in opportunities within the Niagara Region or that offer WFH.
 <br/>
 </details>